Abdullah-Mar/alx-system_engineering-devops/0x02-shell_redirections/README.md

-script to display the content of 2 files
+Display the content of /etc/passwd and /etc/hosts